The Myth of Eye Dominance in Shotgunning and the Reality of the Subconscious Mind

 Bayne on NSCA's "Team USA" in 2014 (far left) with Mike Wilgus, Derrick Mein, Gebben Miles and Bill McGuire, with Zach Keinbaum as alternate.
 They won the gold!

-10/29/2023 UPDATE -- Today Bayne took 2nd Place in the NSCA National Championship Main Event in San Antonio.
+10/29/2023 UPDATE!!!! -- Today Bayne took 2nd Place in the NSCA 2023 National Championship Main Event in San Antonio.
 No 60-year old has ever accomplished anything like that.
 No cross-dominant/strong side shooter has ever accomplished anything like that.
 If you have "eye dominance" issues Bayne is definitely someone you will want to listen to.

 OVERVIEW